 This guideline covers how upper gastrointestinal bleeding can be effectively managed in adults and young people aged 16 years and older.
 It aims to identify which diagnostic and therapeutic steps are useful so hospitals can develop a structure in which clinical teams can deliver an optimum service for people who develop this condition.

-In August 2016, we added a footnote to recommendation 1.7.1 about which proton pump inhibitors and H2-receptor antagonists are licensed for use and which are classed as off-label.
+In August 2016, we added information about licensed and off-label proton pump inhibitors and H2-receptor antagonists for prophylaxis in acutely ill patients.